examples package: Solr search indices

 Search indices play a vital role in TORO Integrate.
 Monitor and Tracker are the primary structures that allow for throttling, monetization, and invocation auditing and troubleshooting.
-Aside from these two pre-configured search indices, custom search indices can be created and linked to your packages to store additional data1 so that you may use these data to create reports and use them in your integrations, among many other possible things.
+Aside from these two pre-configured search indices, custom search indices can be created and linked to your packages to store additional data1 so that you may use them to create reports and in your integrations, among many other possible things.

 examples package shows how you can use